solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 ### StakeState

-A StakeState takes one of two forms, StakeState::Delegate and StakeState::MiningPool.
+A StakeState takes one of two forms, StakeState::Stake and StakeState::MiningPool.

-### StakeState::Delegate
+### StakeState::Stake

-StakeState is the current delegation preference of the **staker**.
-StakeState contains the following state information:
+Stake is the current delegation preference of the **staker**.
+Stake contains the following state information:

-* Account::lamports - The staked lamports.

 * `voter_pubkey` - The pubkey of the VoteState instance the lamports are delegated to.

 * `credits_observed` - The total credits claimed over the lifetime of the program.

+* `stake` - The actual activated stake.

+* Account::lamports - Lamports available for staking, including any earned as rewards.

 ### StakeState::MiningPool